 Don’t forget to bring home a few goodies in your suitcase.
 Every good food nerd knows that the best souvenirs are edible.
 Locally made jams, homemade dry pasta & spices are just a few of my favorites.
 Make sure it’s allowed when you go through customs– and get things that are made by locals + hard to find where you live.

 Finally, please take all the photos you want.
 If I was there I’d totally be helping you hold your plate at just the right angle to catch the evening light.
 Take lots- In fact, I want to see them when you get back!

 p.s.
 Tag your Italy food + travel photos #smittenwithitaly on social media and I’ll share them!

-Disclosure: Some of the links on Merry Feast are affiliate links, which means this blog will make a small commission at no additional charge to you if you buy through these links.
+Disclosure: Some of the links may be affiliate links, which means the blog will make a small commission at no additional charge to you if you buy through these links.
 I only recommend things I love & would share with my best friend.
-Thanks for helping support A Merry Feast.
+Thanks for helping support A Merry Feast!